genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 <figure markdown="span">
 ![Upload Data](quick-start-images/select-data-class.png)
 <figcaption>Import experimental data linked to your study by clicking on the <strong>Add data</strong> button, then selecting <strong>Data class</strong> to choose the type of data to import.
-If the type of data is not listed, select the Other option</figcaption>
+If the type of data is not listed, select the <strong>Other</strong> option</figcaption>
 </figure>

 * Click **Next.** This will open a window where you can select a file containing experimental data from your